When two light waves cancel each other out, where does the energy go?

 The Graduate College requires 96 hours (formerly 24 units) of course work for the PhD, including research units in Physics 597 and Physics 599.
 Most physics students having half-time assistantships take 8 hours per semester plus 4 to 8 hours in the summer, so the total credit requirement may be fulfilled in approximately four years.
 Note that at least 6 hours of PHYS 599 Thesis Research is required; most students have many more.

 The department has no formal language requirement.
 Graduate students may find it advantageous, however, to be proficient in reading articles in a foreign language.
-For this reason, graduate students are allowed to enroll in language courses offered in the various language departments at UIUC.
+For this reason, graduate students are allowed to enroll in language courses offered in the various language departments at Illinois.

 The central element of a Ph.D. is a doctoral thesis, which describes original research results obtained by the degree candidate.
 Research is conducted in collaboration with a Physics faculty member, or on a physics topic with a faculty member whose appointment is in a related department, if approved by the Department of Physics.
 A doctoral committee consisting of at least four members of the graduate faculty conducts a preliminary examination, which evaluates the student's preparation for and outline of his or her proposed thesis project, and a final defense examination of the doctoral work as presented in the Ph.D. thesis.
 Students enroll in Physics 597 (Individual Research) prior to the preliminary examination and in Physics 599 (Thesis Research) following the preliminary examination.
 At least six hours of PHYS 599 Thesis Research is required.